zhipeng33/sapnvim_project.nvim/README.md

 # sapnvim_project.nvim
 This plugin adds a project management function to nvim, which allows you to jump between saved projects.

 ## Features

-### Project Management
+### Core Project Management Features
-The plugin provides comprehensive project management capabilities for Neovim:

-- **Project Creation and Storage**: Save your current workspace as a named project
+- **Project Creation** - Save the current workspace as a named project through the `ProjectAdd` command

-- **Project Loading**: Quickly switch to any previously saved project
-- **Project State Preservation**: Save the current state of your project, including open buffers, cursor positions, and more
+- **State Saving** - Use the `ProjectSave` command to update the latest state of an existing project

+- **Project Loading** - Select and load a saved project from the list through the `ProjectLoad` command

+- **Project Closing** - Use the `ProjectClose` command to close the current project and save the latest state

-- **Quick Project Switch**: Toggle between two most recently used projects for efficient multitasking
+- **Quick Switching** - Seamlessly switch between the two most recently used projects through the `ProjectToggle` command

+### Plugin Advantages

+- 🚀 **Workflow Continuity** - Maintain the context of multiple projects and reduce switching costs

+- 🔍 **Focus on Development** - Maintain an independent working environment and state for each project

+- ⏱️ **Improve Efficiency** - Immediately restore to the exact state you left last time without resetting the environment

+- 📁 **Space Organization** - Systematically manage multiple projects to avoid workspace clutter

-### Session Handling
+### Session Features

-- Automatically preserves your project's state using Neovim's session management
+- Automatically save open buffers, window layouts, cursor positions and other working states
-- Customizable session options to control exactly what gets saved in your project state
+- Support custom session save options to control the specific content that needs to be saved
-- Project history tracking for easy navigation between recent projects
+- Record project access history to facilitate quick navigation between frequently used projects

 ## Install
 ### `lazy.nvim`